Staying Safe During Cold Weather Alerts in Dallas

 Understand the Risks of Cold Weather in Dallas

 Dallas winters rarely reach extreme cold, but when they do, the city’s infrastructure and residents may not be fully prepared.
-Risks include:
+Understanding the risks is essential for safety.
+Here are some potential dangers:

-Hypothermia and frostbite from prolonged exposure to cold temperatures.
+Hypothermia and frostbite can occur from prolonged exposure to cold temperatures.

-Slippery roads and sidewalks leading to accidents and falls.
+Slippery roads and sidewalks can lead to accidents and falls.

-Power outages caused by ice storms or heavy snow.
+Power outages may happen due to ice storms or heavy snow.

-Frozen pipes that can burst and cause water damage.
+Frozen pipes can burst, causing significant water damage.

 Knowing these risks helps you take the right precautions before and during a cold weather alert.